GRIFFINCollaboration/detectorSimulations_v10/README.md

     git clone https://github.com/GRIFFINCollaboration/detectorSimulations_v10.git

 Then you'll need to get the files containing our NDA-protected parameters.
-To do this register on gitlab.com, have your account added to the GRIFFINCollaboration, and register your ssh-keys with gitlab.
+To do this, register on gitlab.com, have your account added to the GRIFFINCollaboration, and register your ssh-keys with gitlab.
 Then you can run the script SetupSuppressed.sh (in the detectorSimulation_v10 folder).
 This script can either be run as is, which will install the suppressed files in a sub-folder "suppressed" and create symbolic links in the src directory, or you can give it the path of the directory where you want the suppressed files installed (this directory has to be empty!).

 ### Building